godotengine/godot-docs/classes/class_editorspatialgizmo.rst

 Commit a handle being edited (handles must have been previously added by :ref:`add_handles<class_EditorSpatialGizmo_method_add_handles>`).

-If the cancel parameter is true, an option to restore the edited value to the original is provided.
+If the cancel parameter is ``true``, an option to restore the edited value to the original is provided.

 .. _class_EditorSpatialGizmo_method_get_handle_name: